Galileo Galilei: Impact on modern science

 According to Stephen Hawking, Galileo probably bears more of the responsibility for the birth of modern science than anybody else, and Albert Einstein called him the father of modern science.
 In a foreword to Dialogue Concerning the Two Chief World Systems, Einstein wrote: "The leitmotif I recognize in Galileo's work is the passionate fight against any kind of dogma based on authority.
 Only experience and careful reflection are accepted by him as criteria of truth."

-Author John G. Simmons notes Galileo's place in the history of science as the embracing of a new outlook on science, stating that:
+Author John G. Simmons notes Galileo's place in the history of science:

 But perhaps most significant, Galileo epitomized a new scientific outlook.
 By his rhetoric, supported by mathematical reasoning, and the force of his personality, Galileo helped to establish the Copernican model of the solar system as a revolution in science.

-Galileo's astronomical discoveries and investigations into the Copernican theory have led to a lasting legacy which includes the categorisation of the four large moons of Jupiter discovered by Galileo (Io, Europa, Ganymede and Callisto) as the Galilean moons.
+The four large moons of Jupiter (Io, Europa, Ganymede and Callisto) Galileo discovered were christened the Galilean moons.
 Other scientific endeavours and principles are named after Galileo including the Galileo spacecraft.

+In 1999, he was named the sixth greatest physicist of all time.

+In popular culture

-Partly because the year 2009 was the fourth centenary of Galileo's first recorded astronomical observations with the telescope, the United Nations scheduled it to be the International Year of Astronomy.
+Galileo has featured in literature, notably Bertolt Brecht's 1938 play Life of Galileo, which also received a 1975 film adaptation.
+In 2009, partly because the year was the fourth centenary of Galileo's first recorded astronomical observations with the telescope, the United Nations scheduled it to be the International Year of Astronomy.

+A Broadway musical titled Galileo, based on the life of Galileo Galilei and his conflicts with the Church, will debut at the Shubert Theatre in New York City beginning November 10, 2026 starring Raúl Esparza as Galileo Galilei, Jeremy Kushnier as Cardinal Maffeo Barberini, and Joy Woods as Virginia Galilei.
+The production is directed by Michael Mayer, and features songs by Zoe Sarnak and Michael Weiner, and a book by Danny Strong.